redpanda-data/delete-records-test/README.md

 This application will start producing records to a Kafka compatible endpoint at a desired throughput.
 At intervals defined by the settings, or through an API call, this test will invoke the DeleteRecords API call at a specific offset.

-NOTE: Only one DeleteRecords request will be handled, all others will be rejected.
+NOTE: Only one DeleteRecords request will be handled.

 The offset that is the deletion point can be set directly (e.g. given a specific offset within a partition) or relative to the last committed offset and the first committed offset.

 Any errors will be reported.

-This application will also start consumers that will either function randomly or sequentially and will be notified of what the start offset the application thinks the partitions currently are at.
+This application will also start consumers that will either function randomly (not yet done) or sequentially and will be notified of what the start offset the application thinks the partitions currently are at.

 ## HTTP API